samuray90/my-cv-v2-junior/README.md

 1. **Happy hacking** and have fun following this amazing course!

 ## How to get better and earn money with this project
-One of the best adivce I can give you after you finish first time this project through following this tutoril is for you to do it one more time, at least.
+One of the best adivce I can give you after you finish first time this project for the first time through following this tutorial is for you to do it one more time, at least.
 This time your main goal is to force yourself to do it with your own ideas, content, colors, positions etc. Basically you follow the video course and while you follow it, you want to pause and then traslate it to your own idea.
 For example: if the menu in the course doesn't have rounded corners but you feel you want some corners that aren't so sharp, go for it.

 Once the change is done, press play, understand the idea that is presented to you in the next step, translate it to your own and repeat until the entire project is done.